glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 ### Tertiary Objectives
 - Improve overall end user experience for Windows (and if possible macOS) users **(Partially Delivered on Windows, Not Delivered on macOS)** [#58](https://github.com/glimpse-editor/Glimpse/issues/58) [#119](https://github.com/glimpse-editor/Glimpse/issues/119) [#178](https://github.com/glimpse-editor/Glimpse/issues/178)
-- Fix usability and accessibility problems in the existing user interface **(Partially Delivered, More Planned for 0.2.2)** [#347](https://github.com/glimpse-editor/Glimpse/pull/347) [#412](https://github.com/glimpse-editor/Glimpse/issues/412)
+- Fix usability and accessibility problems in the existing user interface **(Partially Delivered)** [#347](https://github.com/glimpse-editor/Glimpse/pull/347) [#412](https://github.com/glimpse-editor/Glimpse/issues/412)
 - Address longstanding code and documentation problems that upstream have been unable or unwilling to address **(Not Delivered on code, Partially Delivered on docs)** ([Windows & Linux packaging instructions on Developer Wiki](https://github.com/glimpse-editor/Glimpse/wiki))
 - Ensure upstream contributions are still appropriately acknowledged in the user interface **(Delivered)** [#291](https://github.com/glimpse-editor/Glimpse/pull/291) [#300](https://github.com/glimpse-editor/Glimpse/issues/300)
-- Include useful plug-ins (or similar functionality) that are hard to find or install by default **(Not Delivered, Planned for 0.2.2 & 0.3.0)**
+- Include useful plug-ins (or similar functionality) that are hard to find or install by default **(Not Delivered, Planned for 0.3.0)**

 ### Clarifications
 We view our custom installer based on [WiX Toolset](https://wixtoolset.org) as a Windows experience improvement because it completes the installation faster and the end result uses less hard disk space when compared to the GNU Image Manipulation Program 2.10.18.
 We are aware that some may disagree as the GUI wizard we introduced in 0.2.0 still needs artwork and has not yet been translated to other languages.

 We consider missing Python support on Windows a "Won't Fix" issue as [Python 2 is now end of life](https://www.python.org/doc/sunset-python-2/) and not including it seems to improve the application startup time.
 It was originally a bug in the upstream build documentation that we were unable to fix.
 [Source](https://gitlab.gnome.org/GNOME/gimp/-/issues/4286)

-We also inherited regressions that broke compatibility with [Liquid Rescale](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-Liquid-Rescale-Plugin) when we re-based on GNU Image Manipulation Program 2.10.18 for Glimpse Image Editor 0.2.0, but we intend to backport patches from 2.10.20 to fix that in 0.2.2.
+We also inherited regressions that broke compatibility with [Liquid Rescale](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-Liquid-Rescale-Plugin) when we re-based on GNU Image Manipulation Program 2.10.18 for Glimpse Image Editor 0.2.0, but we intend to backport patches from 2.10.20 to fix that in 0.2.x.
 [Source](https://gitlab.gnome.org/GNOME/gimp/-/issues/4496)

 At the present time we lack the capacity to [create a native macOS port](https://github.com/glimpse-editor/Glimpse/issues/402) or produce code changes that directly assist the GNU Image Manipulation Program developers.
 However, we are optimistic that [Glimpse NX](/about/#what-is-glimpse-nx) will deliver on those objectives instead because it is attracting more interest from potential contributors, and it will require us to port useful upstream components to [GTK4](https://gitlab.gnome.org/GNOME/gtk/-/milestones/1).